 TransferEarn a degree or certificateEnroll in any English, ESL, or Math coursesAssessment is by appointment only.

-Check the June and July calendars for available days and times.
+Check the calendars under Assessment News for available days and times.
 You must have a San Jose City College Student ID number to schedule an appointment.
 Appointments may be scheduled either online or by phone at (408) 288-3170.
 To schedule an Assessment appointment online, please select the appropriate appointment link.
 Compass (Reading, Writing, Math), English as a Second Language (ESL).